Madrid may shut down mass vaccination centres unless more shots arrive

 Led by maverick conservative Isabel Diaz Ayuso, who is running for re-election, Madrid has consistently opted for looser restrictions than the rest of Spain.

-Public health experts have cited Ayuso's insistence on keeping bars and restaurants open as a key factor for the capital's high 14-day infection rate, which on Thursday reached 349 cases per 100,000 people against the national average of 202.
+Public health experts have cited Ayuso’s insistence on keeping bars and restaurants open as a factor in the capital’s high 14-day infection rate, which on Friday reached 372 cases per 100,000 people against the national average of 213.05.

+Reporting by Nathan Allen, Graham Keeley and Joan Faus; Editing by Andrei Khalip, Angus MacSwan and Alison Williams

 Our Standards: The Thomson Reuters Trust Principles.